NavpreetSamra/tiledesk-docs/docs/webhook.md

 A notification object contains the following fields:
 TODO

-## Handling webhook notifications
-When you setup a subscription you will receive notifications on your chosen topics.
-How you handle those notifications, i.e. the HTTP status code returned, will determine the subsequent state of that subscription.
-Please see below for a list of how a subscription will respond to these status codes

 ## Signed Notifications
 Each webhook notification is signed by Tiledesk via an x-hook-secret header.
 We do this so that you can verify the notification came from Tiledesk.